sbadecker/keyword_ranker/README.rst

     kr.rank() # Ranks the n highest scoring corpus keywords with regards to the provided documents.
     # example: kr.rank(10, document1.txt, document2.txt)

-    # Tests can be run in the package directory using nosetests.

 References
 ----------